eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-2/index.md

 v23.2.1 of eccenca DataIntegration ships the following improvements and fixes:

 -   Added overview listing all available keyboard shortcuts, available by `?` key, or from the user menu.
 -   Improved vocabulary (needs to be installed separately).
-- The file API will set the content type based on the file extension.
+-   The file API will set the content type based on the file extension:
-    - For instance, for a file ending in `.json` the `Content-Type` header will be set to `application/json`
+    -   For instance, for a file ending in `.json` the `Content-Type` header will be set to `application/json`.
 -   Upgraded several libraries to fix vulnerabilities.

 v23.2 of eccenca DataIntegration adds the following new features: